Submit a great proposal for corporate sponsorship

 Why sponsor an employee to enrol on an Imperial MBA?

 They’ll immediately be able to apply the expert knowledge and skills gained through the programme to your workplace as they continue their careers whilst studying.

 They’ll be connected to a community of high-calibre professionals from reputable global organisations like yours, gaining exposure to international business practices, perspectives and networks that will help them further succeed in their roles.

-Thanks to the range of electives on offer, your sponsored employee’s MBA studies can be tailored to the specific needs of your organisation.
-The final project element of the programme will allow your sponsored employee to tackle a specific problem or address a business opportunity for your organisation, providing research and consultancy which could have a crucial impact on the success of your business.
+Thanks to the range of electives on offer, your sponsored employee’s MBA studies can be tailored to the specific needs of your organisation, allowing them to gain the skills to tackle a specific problem or address a business opportunity for your organisation.

 How to sponsor an employee